Wicked Strong Racing

 I reached for what I thought was a lemonade & it turned out to be WARM pickle juice.
 I quietly replaced the cup still nrearly full to its postion unnoticed.

 Some riders think the electrolytic replenishing ability of pickle juice a minor ‘miracle’ of science.
 In fact, at the start Houston said he swore by it.
 It did not work for me under these conditions.
 I wanted first cold then sweet & wet.
 Forementioned liquid did none of this.

-While all this is going on, amid the chaos, I hear a female, screaming loudly, from the back of the first aid tent.
-The first thing I think is some woman is having sex but soon realize this unlikely.
-Truth be known, they were probably just cramping up.
+While all this is going on, amid the chaos, I hear a someone screaming loudly, from the back of the first aid tent.
+The first thing I think is someone is in great pain but truth be known, they were probably just cramping up.

 After RS9, the carnage is remarkable.
 SAG wagons, carts pulled by large pickup trucks, pass by carrying bikes & riders looking dejected, beaten & broken.

 Further along the route, in the shade of nearly every tree, riders sit resting.
 Some are lying down trying to decide their future.
 It gets worse as a hill approaches & at the top it looks like another rest stop.